vigji/cainjb/pages/page_69.md

 **Annotated text**:
-`I came out of my waking dream with temples moist and tongue most damnably dry.
-I had to believe myself, for I had never previously deceived myself.
-Yes, I cam to myself, if you must know, when yon same star, thats westward from the pole, had made his course to illume that part of heaven where now it burns.
-A time, I thought, not only utterly depressing in itself, but also, when one is alone, as Dutch as dillwater.
-What, I asked myself, ought I to do?
+`I came out of my waking dream with temples moist and tongue most damnably dry.`

+`I had to believe myself, for I had never previously deceived myself.
+Yes, I cam to myself, if you must know, when yon same star, thats westward from the pole, had made his course to illume that part of heaven where now it burns.` Shakespeare's Hamlet, Act

+`A time, I thought, not only utterly depressing in itself, but also, when one is alone, as Dutch as dillwater.`

+` What, I asked myself, ought I to do?
 The answer was plain enough.
 When I was ten I had messily collected eggs.
-When I was twelve I had collected bus tickets and, if I had known where to look for them, would undoubtedly have collected whole ickets also.
-The answer was plain enough.
+When I was twelve I had collected bus tickets and, if I had known where to look for them, would undoubtedly have collected whole ickets also.` typo, correct?

+`The answer was plain enough.
 I must---oh, final and most difficult hobby!---collect myself.
 It was ghastly.
 I had seen every minute of it.
 I had seen a poor old man done slowly to death before my eyes.`

 ```